Empowering Strengths,

 Services

 • Parenting neurodivergent children—whether autistic, ADHD, or AuDHD—comes with unique challenges that require tailored knowledge and support.
-I offer one-on-one consultations and practical workshops that respond directly to the real-world concerns raised by parents, helping families thrive at home, at school, and in their communities.
+I offer one-on-one consultations with parents and practical workshops that respond directly to the real-world concerns raised by parents, helping families thrive at home, at school, and in their communities.

 • Teaching neurodivergent students—such as those with autism, ADHD, or AuDHD —requires a thoughtful approach, grounded in understanding and practical strategies.
 I offer one-on-one consultations for educators and school staff seeking to better support neurodivergent learners in the classroom.
 Workshops are also available on request, focusing on increasing awareness and providing evidence-informed tools that promote engagement, inclusion, and success at school.